 You typically can’t get a mortgage for a tiny home, but you can buy a tiny house with cash, or it can sometimes be financed with a recreational vehicle loan or a personal loan.

 What some people don’t consider when they first think about buying a tiny house is that they’ll need adequate land for their tiny house.

-While this land may only be a fraction of an acre, it’s yet another logistical element that you must finance when purchasing a tiny home.
+While this land may only be a fraction of an acre, it’s another element that you must finance or fund when purchasing a tiny home.